Bakhtiar07/coding4fun/#003__ Discord bot/README.md

 # Discord Bot

 This Discord bot is designed to interact with users by responding to messages sent in channels where the bot is present or directly to the bot in a private message.
+It also has a timer function which allows users to start, pause, resume, or cancel a 30-minute timer.
+This feature is designed to support productivity techniques like the Pomodoro method.
 It's built using Python and leverages the Discord API for message interactions.

 ## Features